-Campaigns are an integral part of how work is planned within Welcome.
+Campaigns are an integral part of how work is planned in Optimizely Content Marketing Platform (CMP).
 In a campaign, you can nest your tasks, events, or other sub-campaigns.

 Create a campaign